 How to Get Pit Stains Out of Colored Shirts

-You might be shocked to learn that the same method used to remove sweat stains from white clothing cannot be used on coloured apparel since the hydrogen peroxide might damage them.
+You might be shocked to learn that the same method used to remove sweat stains from white clothing cannot be used on colored apparel since the hydrogen peroxide might damage them.

-Soak coloured garments in a combination of cold water and white vinegar for 20 to 30 minutes to erase sweat stains.
+Soak colored garments in a combination of cold water and white vinegar for 20 to 30 minutes to erase sweat stains.
 Then, run cold water over the contaminated area and massage it gently with your fingertips to remove the stain.
-Then, wash the clothes as you normally would, in a load of comparable colours.
+Then, wash the clothes as you normally would, in a load of comparable colors.